domvm/domvm/README.md

 ---
 ### Keys & DOM Recycling

-Like React and good dom-reusing libs, domvm sometimes needs keys to assure you of deterministic DOM recycling - ensuring similar sibling DOM elements are not reused in unpredictable ways during mutation.
+Like React and dom-reusing libs worth their salt, domvm sometimes needs keys to assure you of deterministic DOM recycling - ensuring similar sibling DOM elements are not reused in unpredictable ways during mutation.
 Unlike the others, keys in domvm are more flexible and often already implicit.

 - Both vnodes and views may be keyed: `el('div', {_key: "a"})`, `vw(MyView, {...}, "a")`.